 Family visas is a term used to describe any visa which enables non-EEA nationals to join their family in the UK.
-Some of the visas which fall under the UK family visas category include spouse visa, unmarried partner visa, fiance visa / civil partner visa, and child and adult dependent visas.
+Some of the visas which fall under the UK family visas category include spouse visa, unmarried partner visa, fiance / partner visa based together / civil partner visa, and child and adult dependent visas.

 Each immigration permission within the family visa category has different conditions and requirements which the applicant must fulfil.